meganthehorse/CS7810/Deliverables/documentation.md

 - Asterank is built atop Nasa's Small Body Database to provide asteroid orbital data as well as estimates for asteroid value and distance metrics.
 SOL of Life will contain a subset of Asterrank's data focusing on asteroid worth and distance metrics.

 Source:  [Asteroid Spectral Types](https://en.wikipedia.org/wiki/Asteroid_spectral_types)
-- Overview of the various Asteroid SMASSII classes and their properties
+- Overview of the various Asteroid SMASSII classes and their properties.

 Source: [MP3C](https://mp3c.oca.eu/)
 - Similar to the Nasa-JPL Small Body Database, MP3C Asteroid Database also serves as a source for physcial and orbital data on asteroids.
 MP3C's database is maintained by the Observatoire de la Côte d'Azur and includes measurements and observations on the orbital and physical properties of asteroids.
 SOL of Life will utilize the MP3C's database as a secondary source for orbital data on asteroids.